encode/django-rest-framework/docs/topics/funding.md

 # Funding

-> As a direct result of [a successful Mozilla grant application](mozilla-grant.md), I will be leaving my current role at [DabApps](http://www.dabapps.com), and attempting to secure a sustainable business model for REST framework development.
-I need your help in order to make this work.
->
-> &mdash; Tom Christie

 If you use REST framework commercially we strongly encourage you to invest in its continued development by signing up for a paid plan.

 **We believe that collaboratively funded software can offer outstanding returns on investment, by encouraging our users to collectively share the cost of development.**